 Teach your kid to save

-As a parent, instructing your kids on how to save is one of the most crucial skills you can teach your children.
-As a financial advisor, I’ve had a front-row seat with my adult clients to see what habits are vital in order to achieve financial success.
-Most people mistakenly think that choosing the right investments is what creates financial security.
-But if you don’t have enough capital available to invest, some incredibly great rate of return—which likely will not hold up in the long term—is not a realistic way to solve the problem of one’s lack of savings.
-Your ability to save regularly over time allows you to achieve financial security.
+As a parent, instructing your kids on how to save is one of the most crucial skills you can teach them.
+As a financial advisor, I’ve had a front-row seat with my adult clients to see which habits are vital in order to achieve financial success.
+Most people mistakenly believe that choosing the right investments creates financial security.
+But if you don’t have the capital available to invest—no matter how great the return—this route likely won’t hold up in the long term and won’t address the initial problem of a lack of savings.
+In fact, it is your ability to save regularly over time that will allow you to achieve financial security.

 1) READ THE CHAPTER

 For information and a deeper dive into having money talks with your kids.
 Read the chapter with relevant financial literature to give you a sufficient foundation on the topic.
 Order your copy of the book below.

 Listen to this lesson’s episode where I’ll walk you through the questions to ask your kids during the conversation as well as the likely responses you’ll hear from them.